 2. Create shapes for the labels

 Let’s start by creating three basic geometric shapes: a triangle, a circle and a square.
-These are the shapes we will be using to make our lovely labels.
+These are the shapes we'll be using to make our lovely labels.

 Create a second stroke surrounding each geometric shape, make this stroke twice as thick as the first one and give it a white fill color.

 Generate a Move on these shapes, with a white fill color.
-This will be very useful and we will be moving other elements later on because this will result in great strength and depth for our finished labels.
-To Move elements, first select them and then go to Object > Stroke > Move.
+This will be very useful as we'll be moving other objects later on, and this will result in great strength and depth for our finished labels.
+To Move the objects, first select them and then go to Object > Stroke > Move.

 3. Create a ribbon for each label

-Ribbons, or banners, will make your labels visually attractive and communicative.
-Make one for each label, later on we will fill them in with whatever text we want to make stand out.
+Ribbons, or banners, will make your labels visually attractive and engaging.
+Make one for each label; later on we'll fill them in with a text to make them stand out.

 To give a rectangle an arched shape use the following tool: Effect > Warp.

 Now let’s create the ribbon ends.
-We will do this by adding a node to the vertical center of each ribbon extremity.
+We'll do this by adding a node to the vertical center of each ribbon end.
 Do this by using the > Add Anchor Point Tool.

 Use the > Direct Selection Tool to select the nodes and drag them towards the center of the ribbon to create this cool effect.
-Repeat the process with each extremity on your three ribbons.
+Repeat the process with each end of your three ribbons.

-Carry out another Move but this time only on the area of each ribbon in which we want to add text.
+Make another Move but this time only on the area of each ribbon where we want to add text.

 4. Create vintage elements

-To create each of these elements we will be using two basic tools: the Pen Tool and the Pathfinder Tool.
-We will combine the two kinds of thicknesses we previously used for the stroke.
+To create each of these elements we'll be using two basic tools: the Pen Tool and the Pathfinder Tool.
+We'll combine the two kinds of thicknesses we previously used for the stroke.

 Each part of the process for creating an element will be explained in detail so that it’s easier to learn.
-In this case we will explain how to create the diamond for the circle shaped label.
+In this case we'll explain how to create the diamond for the circle shaped label.

-Start with a rectangular element on which we will add a node using the > Add Anchor Point Tool and drag downwards.
+Start with a rectangular element onto which we'll add a node using the > Add Anchor Point Tool and drag downwards.
 Now give the element some shape starting from the nodes with the > Direct Selection Tool.